DonQuinleone/TakeLogger/README.md

 * Double click on the timer to set a new timer
 * Click on a take in the take logger to select that take
 * Use the buttons at the top of the take logger (why would you though?)

+## Feature Requests & Bugs

+If you would like to request a new feature or have found a bug, please open an Issue and I'll look into it as soon possible.

+## Contributions

+Contributions very much welcome.
+Please feel free to open a PR.